 We’ve suggested three multi-day circuits and a one-day hike outside of Kathmandu to get started:

 This scenic 10-day route allows hikers to experience the famous Annapurna region in north central Nepal, yet still avoid the crowds.
 Trekkers come for the panoramic views of Dhaulagiri (the seventh highest mountain in the world), Nilgiri, Barahi Suikhar and Annanpurna South, but the changing landscape through forested areas and farmland and along ridgelines is continually impressive.
-Other highlights include tasting local cheese in Swanta, eating fresh oranges from the groves in Bas Kharka, visiting Lake Khayer, a place of Hindu pilgrimage, and taking a dip in the natural hot springs in Tatopani.
+Other highlights include tasting local cheese in Swanta, eating fresh oranges from the groves in Bas Kharka, visiting Lake Khayer, a place of Hindu pilgrimage, taking a detour to quaint village of Narchyang , and taking a dip in the natural hot springs in Tatopani.

 This well-paced, seven-day itinerary in the Lower Mustang District and Annapurna region uses homestays in the villages of Lubra and Narchyang as basecamps and allows hikers to explore from there.
 Lower Mustang only became accessible to travelers in 1992 and remains mysterious to many with its distinct arid climate and setting high in the mountains.
 From Lubra, explore the last existing monastery of the Bon religion, ancient meditation caves and the pilgrimage site of Muktinath.
 From Narchyang, visit the Rupse waterfall and natural hot springs and learn about the local Magar culture.
 Breathtaking mountain views just come with the territory.